justeattakeaway/fozzie-components/packages/f-user-message/README.md

 yarn demo
 ```

-A development server is set to provide a stubed response for the api call, when running locally.
+A development server is set to provide a stubbed response for the api call, when running locally.

-See [Demo folder](./src/demo/) for more detail._
+See [Demo folder](./src/demo/) for more detail.